Jeu de Donjon IA

 Déploiement et tests

-D’abord, compilons le codebase :
+D’abord, compilons le code :

 pnpm nx run-many --target build --all